vecma-project/EasyVVUQ-QCGPJ/docs/api.rst

 Tasks requirements
 ******************

-Tasks defined for execution by the QCG PJ system need to define their resource requirements.
-In EasyPJ the specification of resource requirements for a Task is made directly via the Task's constructor, particularly by its second parameter - ``TaskRequirements``.
+Tasks defined for execution by the QCG-PilotJob system need to define their resource requirements.
+In EasyVVUQ-QCGPJ the specification of resource requirements for a Task is made directly via the Task's constructor, particularly by its second parameter - ``TaskRequirements``.
 This object may be inited with a combination of two parameters: ``nodes`` and